xuhuifan/Sparti/README.rst

   :target: http://sphinx-rtd-theme.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-PartiP is a statistical software package for stochastic partition process inference such as inference methods for `the Mondrian Process`_ , `the Binary Space Partitioning-Tree Process`_ , `the Rectangular Bounding Process`_ .
+Sparti is a statistical software package for spatial partition inference such as inference methods for `the Mondrian Process`_ , `the Binary Space Partitioning-Tree Process`_ , `the Rectangular Bounding Process`_ .
 Currently, Markov chain Monte Carlo method is the main strategy for the inference.
 More advanced and scalable inference, such as Variational AutoEncoding method should come in the near future.

 .. _the Mondrian Process: https://papers.nips.cc/paper/3622-the-mondrian-process
 .. _the Binary Space Partitioning-Tree Process: http://proceedings.mlr.press/v84/fan18b
 .. _the Rectangular Bounding Process: https://papers.nips.cc/paper/7989-rectangular-bounding-process

-ELFI is licensed under BSD3_.
+Sparti is licensed under BSD3_.
 The source is in GitHub_.

 .. _BSD3: https://opensource.org/licenses/BSD-3-Clause
 .. _GitHub: https://github.com/elfi-dev/elfi

-Currently implemented PartiP models:
+Currently implemented Sparti models:
 ----------------------------------

 - Infinite Relational Model (For relational data only.)